Topics Map > Academic & Curricular Administration > Evaluation > Assessment of Student Learning

 - What are the compelling reasons why none of the options outlined above (discontinuing the program or merging this major into a larger major) are viable alternatives?

-- Does the program have a stable academic home, usually a department?
+- Does the program have a stable academic home (usually in a department)?
 Is that academic home actively engaged in supporting and managing the program?

 Finally, per UAPC policy that has been endorsed by the L&S APC, certificate programs that have zero (0) awards in a five year period will be automatically discontinued without review.